paintdotnet/PaintDotNet.Quantization/README.md

 ### 3) Octree.AddColor() is slow

 `Octree.AddColor()` is called once for every pixel in the image.
 The problem is, it's slow.
 It's not poorly written, it just requires a lot of jumping around to get its job done.
-When you have millions or even billions of pixels in an image, it gets really bad.
+When you have millions or even billions of pixels in an image, it gets *really* bad.

 I found it was much faster to pre-process the image and create a color histogram, essentially a `[color, count]` list, and amend `AddColor()` to take the count value.
 Then, each color is only sent down the octree once and performance is much better.
 Generating the histogram is also easily parallelizable, greatly improving performance on higher core count systems.

 Be sure to multiply the `red`, `green`, and `blue` values by the `count` if you take this approach. `red = color.R * count`, in other words, and set `pixelCount` to `count`.

 In this repo, look for the `ColorHistogram` class for my implementation.
-I support full 64-bit counts, as Paint.NET is intended to work with very large images, so storing the histogram efficiently is important: since there are 2^24 maximum RGB colors, and a `[colorBGR, long]` tuple would take 11 bytes, that would mean about 176 MiB for an image that uses all colors.
+I support full 64-bit counts, as Paint.NET is intended to work correctly with very large images, so storing the histogram efficiently is important: since there are 2^24 maximum RGB colors, and a `[colorBGR, long]` tuple would take 11 bytes, that would mean about 176 MiB for an image that uses all colors.
 Instead, I store 3 separate lists: one for colors that only show up once (no need to store count), another list that uses 32-bit `uint`s, and a final list that uses 64-bit `long`s.
 Enumeration for the client is still homogenous, it's just `IEnumerable<Entry>`, where `Entry` is a struct with a `ColorBgr24` and a `long` for the count.

 More memory is required for this approach, but it's temporary, and is still quite a bit less than the `OctreeNode`s (see section 6).
 It is probably possible to improve this, possibly by destroying/trimming the histogram while enumerating it, but I didn't think it was worth pursuing.